And Yet, You Are So Sweet

 And Yet, You Are So Sweet (なのに、千輝くんが甘すぎる。, Nanoni, Chigira-kun ga Amasugiru) is a Japanese manga series written and illustrated by Kujira Anan.
 It was first serialized in the supplementary edition of Kodansha's shōjo manga magazine Dessert, Pink, from May 2017 to October 2020, and later transferred to the main magazine where it ran from December 2020 to May 2023.
-It was later transferred to the Palcy digital manga service in January 2024.
+It was later transferred to the Palcy digital manga service where it ran from January 2024 to July 2026.
+Its chapters were collected in 15 tankōbon volumes.
 A live-action film adaptation premiered in Japanese theaters in March 2023.

 Plot

 Maaya Kisaragi, a 16-year-old student, confesses romantic feelings to a classmate but faces rejection and subsequent mockery on social media.
 When Chigira, the most popular male student in her year, overhears her distress over the incident, he approaches to comfort her, leading them to start a romantic relationship.